YouTube Binges

 I have done other posts where I have touched on cycling.
 Its incredibly doable for anyone as it is affordable and journeys can be a few weeks to years.

 More than anything YouTube has brought this to the fore.
 It is clearly a matter of resolve and some careful planning.
-I recently covered covered ”Touring on bike” and here is the post.
+I recently covered ”Touring on bike” and here is the post.

 Back to binge watching on YouTube